Skip to content

 """

-self.extract_tracks(im0) # extract tracks from im0
+self.extract_tracks(im0) # Extract tracks from im0

-es, fs = len(self.json), 0 # empty slots, filled slots
+es, fs = len(self.json), 0 # Empty slots, filled slots

-annotator = SolutionAnnotator(im0, self.line_width) # init annotator
+annotator = SolutionAnnotator(im0, self.line_width) # Initialize annotator

 for region in self.json: